NVIDIA/rapidAligner/README.md

-# cuSeries
+# rapidAligner

 ## About

-cuSeries is a CUDA-accelerated library for the windowed alignment of time series implemented in Numba and Cupy.
+rapidAligner is a CUDA-accelerated library for the windowed alignment of time series implemented in Numba and Cupy.
 The library supports the following alignment modes: windowed alignment of a query in a stream of time series data

 - sdist: using plain Euclidean distance (L2 norm-induced metric)
 - mdist: using locally mean-adjusted Euclidean distance